Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations

 In summary, we find that stretched lattice configurations are not suitable for producing non-uniform particle distributions.
 Quaquaversal tiling and random configuration have even worse interpolation properties.
 The shell setup has acceptable levels of noise, but is restricted to spherical symmetry and the noise distribution is preferably along the radial direction.
-Surprisingly, the stretched glass setup also introduces artifacts but rather in shells which could lead to radial pulsations in an SPH simulation.
-The WVT setup on the other hand has interpolation properties that are equivalent from the uniform distribution, which makes it the method of choice for adaptive resolution requirements.
+The stretched glass setup also introduces artifacts in shells which could lead to radial pulsations in an SPH simulation.
+The WVT setup has interpolation properties that are equivalent to the uniform distribution, which makes it the method of choice for adaptive resolution requirements.
 All other distributions should be relaxed into their equilibrium configuration prior to being used.